Toru Irie

-Toru Irie (入江 徹, Irie Toru) is a Japanese football manager and former footballer who is the manager of club Albirex Niigata.
+Toru Irie (入江 徹, Irie Toru) is a Japanese football manager and former footballer who was most recently manager of Albirex Niigata.

 Playing career

 Irie was born in Shizuoka on July 8, 1977.
 After graduating from high school, he joined Kashiwa Reysol with teammate Tomonori Hirayama in 1996.
 He debuted in 1998 and played many matches as left defender.
 However did not play as much in 1999.
 In 2002, he moved to Vissel Kobe.
 However he did not play much.
 In 2003, he moved to Gamba Osaka.
 He played as left defender and the club won the championship in the 2005 J1 League.
 He retired at the end of the 2007 season.

 Managerial career

 Following his retirement, Irie joined the coaching staff of Albirex Niigata in 2008.
 He was part of the staff for 17 years, coaching various age groups and the ladies team.
 Following the appointment of Rikizo Matsuhashi in 2022, Irie was named as the head coach at Niigata.
 In June 2025, Irie was appointed manager of J1 League club Albirex Niigata following the dismissal of Daisuke Kimori.